Goddhi/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1/readme.md

 - AWS Account
 - AWS CLI installed and configured
-- Create an IAM user and name it terraform and ensure you grant it - - AdministratorAccess permissions also grant it programmatic access
+- Create an IAM user and name it terraform and ensure you grant it - - AdministratorAccess permissions also grant it programmatic access.
 - Configure programmatic access from your local machine to connect to AWS using the access keys generated for the user and a python sdk called boto3.

 [Guide on hoe to create IAM user and grant it programmatical access](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)